Midlife Career Change: How to Reinvent Yourself

 Build your new network.
 According to Ibarra's research, the single strongest predictor of successful career reinvention is the quality of your network in the target field — not the quality of your resume.
 Join communities, attend events, contribute to discussions, and build genuine relationships before you need them.

 Create proof-of-work.
-Portfolio projects carry more hiring weight than certificates for most midlife transitions.
-A 2025 Glassdoor survey found that 68% of hiring managers for mid-level roles said portfolio projects were more influential than certifications.
+Portfolio projects carry more hiring weight than certificates for most midlife transitions: for mid-level roles, skills-based hiring is the norm, and portfolio projects signal readiness more directly than a certification.
 Build projects that draw on your industry experience — this is where your age becomes a competitive advantage.
 The guide to project-based portfolios explains how to structure these.

 With skills, evidence, and network in place, execute the move.